I am a Computer Science Senior at the Indian Institute of

 Evaluating the incompleteness of machine-generated summaries

 remains a critical challenge in natural language generation.
-In

-Flow framework that treats summarization as a geometric
+Algebra-based Semantic Flow framework that treats

-manifests as segments with low semantic flow magnitudes.
-Unlike
+space, where incompleteness manifests as segments with low

-prior metrics that collapse evaluation into a single similarity
+evaluation into a single similarity score, our approach

-score, our approach provides interpretable, segment-level
+provides interpretable, segment-level signals through a

-signals through a dynamic mean-scaled thresholding mechanism,
+dynamic mean-scaled thresholding mechanism, requiring no

-and SIGHT benchmarks, showing average improvements of +10.6
+benchmarks, showing average improvements of +10.6 macro-F1

-macro-F1 over existing methods.
+over existing methods.
 Theoretical analysis establishes

 rotation invariance, bounded flow magnitudes, and a